Skip to main content

 SWIFT SHA is useful when you're sending to a country or currency that is not covered by local rails, and the recipient expects to cover the charges by their own bank (recipient bank).
 SWIFT SHA is available globally for all destination currencies.

-Transfer fees for global payments made through the SWIFT SHA payment network typically depend on the sender's bank, the intermediary bank, the recipient's bank, the transfer speed, and destination, and range between EUR 1 to EUR 5 per transaction.
+Transfer fees for global payments made through the SWIFT SHA payment network typically depend on the sender's bank, the intermediary bank, the recipient's bank, the transfer speed, and the destination.

 SWIFT OUR